Daman-x/Mario_Prototype/README.md

 # Mario_Prototype
-This the 1 round of mario like game made using Unity3D
+This is the 1 round of mario like game made using Unity3D